ngrewe/gnustep-boxes/README.md

 Included components
 -------------------

-The ansible playbook includes the following components:
+The ansible playbook includes the following components

 ### LLVM and clang